Hautaklyttn/progDocs/docs/articles/projects/raycasting.md

 ![0c](../../assets/pics/raycast_15.png)

 The sine or cosine functions are cheaper to implement because they can be pre-computed and put into tables.
-This can be done because ALPHA (player’s POV) has to be between 0 to 360 degrees, so the number of possibilities are limited (the square root method has a virtually unlimited possible values for the x’s and y’s).
+This can be done because $\alpha$ (player’s POV) has to be between 0 to 360 degrees, so the number of possibilities are limited (the square root method has a virtually unlimited possible values for the x’s and y’s).

 Before drawing the wall, there is one problem that must be taken care of.
 This problem is known as the “fishbowl effect.”
 Fishbowl effect happens because ray-casting implementation mixes polar coordinate and Cartesian coordinate together.
 Therefore, using the above formula on wall slices that are not directly in front of the viewer will gives a longer distance.
 This is not what we want because it will cause a viewing distortion such as illustrated below.